cs3org/reva/docs/modules/http_helloworldsvc.md

 This service is for demo purposes.
-It exposes a single endpoint that renders a hello message that be changed in the configuration file.
+It exposes a single endpoint that renders a hello message that can be changed in the configuration file.

 To enable the service: